-MLB’s proposed shakeup of minor leagues leaves Aquasox’s future with Mariners in doubt
+MLB’s proposed shakeup of minor leagues leaves AquaSox’s future with Mariners in doubt

-EVERETT — On Friday, reports in the New York Times and Baseball America outlined Major League Baseball’s desire to overhaul the minor leagues, with a proposal to cut the number of affiliations from 160 to 120, and the Northwest League, the short-season Single-A league in which the Everett AquaSox are members of, was prominently mentioned in both reports.
-According to the New York Times’ David Waldstein, lower-level minor leagues, like the Northwest League, could be transitioned to “Dream Leagues,” that are independently run and consist of undrafted players.
+EVERETT — On Friday, reports in the New York Times and Baseball America outlined Major League Baseball’s desire to overhaul the minor leagues, with a proposal to cut the number of affiliations from 160 to 120.

+The Northwest League, the short-season Class A league in which the Everett AquaSox are members, was prominently mentioned in both reports.
+According to the New York Times’ David Waldstein, lower-level minor leagues, such as the Northwest League, could be transitioned to “Dream Leagues,” that are independently run and consist of undrafted players.

 According to JJ Cooper of Baseball America, the Northwest League could move up to a full-season schedule after the Professional Baseball Agreement between Major League Baseball and the minor leagues expires at the end of the 2020 season.

-The report doesn’t have the AquaSox panicking yet, but Everett general manager Danny Tetzlaff is following the negotiations closely.
+The report doesn’t have the AquaSox panicking yet, but general manager Danny Tetzlaff is following the negotiations closely.

 “Am I concerned about it?
 I’d be naive to say I wasn’t,” Tetzlaff said.
 “Anything that’s proposed that would dramatically affect your business model, then it would definitely catch your interest.
 I think it’s early for us to be too concerned.
 Right now, we’re focused on 2020 and we’ll keep doing it the way we’ve been doing it.”

-The first hang up is the weather in the region, with the coastal teams like Hillsboro, Everett and Vancouver experiencing a great deal of rain in the spring season.
+The first hang up is the weather in the region, with the coastal teams Hillsboro, Everett and Vancouver experiencing a great deal of rain in the spring.

 “We haven’t decided to put a roof over Funko Field yet, and I don’t think that’s going to happen,” Tetzlaff said in jest.

 Also, many of the ballparks in the league are dual purpose.
-For example, Everett Memorial Stadium is owned by the Everett School District, and it’s heavily used during the month of April and May, from high school baseball games to Everett Community College home games.
+Everett Memorial Stadium is owned by the Everett School District, and it’s heavily used during April and May with high-school baseball games and Everett Community College home games.

 “I don’t think we could play games that time of year,” Tetzlaff said.
 “Maybe we could play at 10 a.m., but I don’t really want to do that.”